 by Tim Gilmore, 6/19/2012, updated 10/17/2020

-Park Ranger Craig Morris leant toward a riverfront house the left side of the road.
+Park Ranger Craig Morris leant toward a riverfront house on the left side of the road.
 “That’s it right there,” he said.
 “That’s the house I grew up in.”
 I can hardly believe it’s been 21 years.
 I’ll never forget Craig’s personal tour of the signs of ancient Timucuan civilization beneath and between the yards, swimming pools and 1960s and ’80s houses in the subdivisions of Fort Caroline.
 And I can hardly believe Craig’s gone.
 He was only 58.

 He pointed to the oyster shells that peeked through the manicured lawns.
 Every house from here down to the bluff, he noted, sat atop remains of ancient Timucuan Indian garbage heaps, the oyster shell middens beneath front yards and house foundations.